User670/U6QQBot/README.md

 # U6QQBot
 It is a QQ bot by User670.
 It has limited features, but per the Mirai framework licensing, I have to open-source this project if I want to provide features to other people.
 I don't have much choices.

+# WARNING
+The SUPERUSER permission in Nonebot is a **very dangerous permission in U6QQBot, as they can run arbitrary Python and JavaScript code via commands.** Make sure you trust all SUPERUSERS.

 # Usage
 - Setup Mirai ( https://github.com/mamoe/mirai ) following its instructions.
 You also need the HTTP API.
 - Setup Nonebot ( https://github.com/nonebot/nonebot ) following its instructions.
 Make sure you install `pip install "nonebot[scheduler]"` when you install the dependencies.